Kilts

 Four out of ten men in kilts are going commando

-In fact, what is actually worn under the kilt has been revealed in a 2016 YouGov research.
+What is actually worn under the kilt has been revealed in a 2016 YouGov research.

+According to this, 55% of men in kilts will wear underpants, 38% are going commando, and the remaining 7% are wearing something else.
 Suggested are shorts, tights, and leggings.
-But perhaps also kilt liners to protect the kilt against the wearer while he is still having the feeling of going commando?
-Read more about kilt liners on the page Kilt accessories.
+But probably also kilt liners.
+They are to protect the kilt against the wearer while he is still having the feeling of going commando.
+You may read more about kilt liners on the page Kilt accessories.

 Whatever your choice you better keep it to yourself.
 If asked - and you will be, believe me - my advice is to never give a definite answer.